heygleeson/Yadda/Spec.md

 #### Duplicate Tags

-Duplicate file tags within a file is invalid.
+Duplicate file tags within a file are invalid.
-The implementing program must either throw an error when encountering a duplicate file tag or ignore all but the first duplicate file tag.
+The implementing program must throw an error when encountering a duplicate file tag.
-If the implementing program is ignoring later duplicates then the user should still be informed as the existence of duplicate file tags.

 ### Nodes